ku-sldg/plih/_intro/2-Formal-Systems.md

 $$\frac{X\wedge Y}{X}\;\;\;\;\frac{X\wedge Y}{Y}$$

-Each rule allows one conjunct to be infered from the conjunction.
+Each rule allows one conjunct to be inferred from the conjunction.
 The first giving the left conjunct and the second the right.

 The elimination rule for $\neg$ is the double negative rule that should be intuitive:

 $$\frac{\neg\neg X}{X}$$

-The introduction rule for $\neg$ is more interesting as a derivation is one of the antecents.
+The introduction rule for $\neg$ is more interesting as a derivation is one of the antecedents.
 The notation $X\vdash Y$ says that $Y$ is derivable from $X$.
 The antecedent of the elimination rule says that assuming $X$ gives $Y$ and $\neg Y$ is also known.
-This is a contradiction because $X$ and $\not X$ cannot be simultaneously true.
+This is a contradiction because $X$ and $\neg X$ cannot be simultaneously true.
 Thus, $X$ must be false:

 $$\frac{X\vdash Y, \neg Y}{\neg X}$$